jaspector

 St. Ann posts a detailed public list including fence, shed, interior remodel, roof replacement, deck, porch, driveway, stairs, egress windows, dumpster or pod, pool, handrails, guardrails, foundation repair, sump pump install, exterior window and door frame size changes, solar panels, new construction, and demolition.

-Typical processing time is Occupancy inspections are valid for 120 days so long as no one moves in or out of the property..
+Building permit processing times in St. Ann, MO typically run Occupancy inspections are valid for 120 days so long as no one moves in or out of the property..
+Timelines can vary based on project complexity and current department workload.